kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 is unhealthy, expiring the nomination would only cause the preemptor to evict additional victims on other nodes while the controller is down.

-When a nomination is removed without a corresponding `ResourceClaim` deallocation event in the API server (for example when the preemptor is deleted or its `nominatedNodeName` is cleared or changed), the plugin triggers a scheduling queue wake-up (mimicking resource deallocation) for any unschedulable pods that were waiting on the devices held by the nomination.
-Without this, lower-priority workloads that were rejected because of the held capacity—or when a rescheduled preemptor lands on the same node but selects different devices—would remain in the unschedulable queue until the periodic flush.
+Because a nomination is held only in memory, removing it when a preemptor is deleted or its `nominatedNodeName` is cleared or changed does not produce a `ResourceClaim` event in the API server.
+Instead, `dynamicresources` registers a `QueueingHint` for nominated-pod removal/update events and checks the nomination's victim `ResourceClaim`s in its local informer cache: if the victim claims already have `Status.Allocation == nil` (i.e. t3 has already passed, so no future `ResourceClaim` deallocation event will arrive), the `QueueingHint` returns `Queue` to wake unschedulable pods that were blocked by the held capacity; if the victim claims still have `Status.Allocation != nil` (before t3), it returns `QueueSkip` so those pods remain in the unschedulable queue until the `ResourceClaim` deallocation event at t3 wakes them.

 Nominations are held in memory in the `dynamicresources` plugin and are keyed by the preemptor's pod UID.
 They are not persisted; see [Risks and Mitigations](#risks-and-mitigations).